AlexeySorokin/gector/README.md

 # GECToR – Grammatical Error Correction: Tag, Not Rewrite

-This repository provides code for training and testing state-of-the-art models for grammatical error correction with the official PyTorch implementation of the following paper:
+This repository provides a fork of the repository for the paper
 > [GECToR – Grammatical Error Correction: Tag, Not Rewrite](https://arxiv.org/abs/2005.12592) <br>
 > [Kostiantyn Omelianchuk](https://github.com/komelianchuk), [Vitaliy Atrasevych](https://github.com/atrasevych), [Artem Chernodub](https://github.com/achernodub), [Oleksandr Skurzhanskyi](https://github.com/skurzhanskyi) <br>
 > Grammarly <br>
 > [15th Workshop on Innovative Use of NLP for Building Educational Applications (co-located with ACL 2020)](https://sig-edu.org/bea/current) <br>

+It is extended for the paper **Improved grammatical error correction by ranking elementary edits**.
 It is mainly based on `AllenNLP` and `transformers`.
 ## Installation
 The following command installs all necessary packages: